panoptesDev/Safecoin/docs/src/developing/test-validator.md

 - Jump to an arbitrary slot (`--warp-slot ...`)

 ## Installation
-The `solana-test-validator` binary ships with the Safecoin CLI Tool Suite.
+The `safecoin-test-validator` binary ships with the Safecoin CLI Tool Suite.
 [Install](/cli/install-solana-cli-tools) before continuing.

 ## Running
 First take a look at the configuration options
 ```
-solana-test-validator --help
+safecoin-test-validator --help
 ```

 Next start the test validator
 ```
-solana-test-validator
+safecoin-test-validator
 ```

 By default, basic status information is printed while the process is running.